csvpath/csvpath/README.md

   - parse() applies a csvpath to a file
   - next() iterates over the matched rows
   - fast_forward() processes all rows
-  - collect() processes all rows and collecting the lines that matched as lists
+  - collect() processes all rows and collects the lines that matched as lists
 - CsvPaths
   - csvpath() gets a CsvPath that knows all the file names available
   - set_named_files() sets the file names as a Dict[str,str] of named paths